 DIY Christmas Decorations

 Chances are good that you already own many cute ornaments and other decorations.
-If you’d like to add a few special pieces to your home this year, try making your own.
+If you’d like to add a few special pieces to your home this year, try making your own to celebrate the Christmas season.
 They don’t have to be cheap or cheesy—check out these beautiful DIY Christmas decorations.
 Do the youngest members of your family want to help too?
 They’ll love these printable coloring pages for kids.

 DIY Christmas Gifts